 Have questions about AARP?
 Get help at aarp.org/help, call the AARP member contact center at 1-888-687-2277 (Monday through Friday, 7 a.m. to 11 p.m.
 ET).

 Is AARP Worth It?

-So is it worth it?
+So, is it worth it?
 Don’t just take our word for it.
 See what others are saying about AARP membership.
-An AARP membership opens the door to hundreds of benefits designed to help members lead a fuller life—with a few surprising extras, too.
+An AARP membership opens the door to hundreds of benefits designed to help members—including local AARP discounts on restaurants, shopping and entertainment, and a few other surprising extras.
 Besides all the benefits one may expect, members also get AARP’s trusted advocacy on issues that matter, like Social Security and Medicare.
 Plus, every member receives six issues of AARP The Magazine and ten issues of the AARP Bulletin.
 All for just $16 a year.
 So, is it worth it?
 Yes.
 Of course!